Unbiased Binning for Fairness-aware Attribute Representation: Related Work

-Attribute binning is a ubiquitous data preprocessing step, especially in settings where privacy preservation, interpretability, or noise reduction is desired~\cite{mironchyk2017monotone,oliveira2008rigorous,zeng2014necessary}.
-Techniques such as equal-width and equal-frequency binning have long been standard tools for transforming continuous features into categorical ones~\cite{kotsiantis2006discretization,boulle2005optimal}.
+\stitle{Attribute Binning} As a step before sharing datasets, attribute binning is popular in settings where privacy preservation, interpretability, or noise reduction is desired~\cite{mironchyk2017monotone,oliveira2008rigorous,zeng2014necessary}.
+Techniques such as equal-width binning have long been standard tools for transforming continuous features into categorical ones~\cite{kotsiantis2006discretization,boulle2005optimal}.
 A variety of methods for attribute discretization have been proposed in the literature, with several surveys offering comprehensive overviews~\cite{kotsiantis2006discretization}.
 Even though improper binning can magnify machine bias in downstream data analytics tasks, to the best of our knowledge, this paper is the \underline{\em first} to introduce and study the problem of unbiased binning to address such issues.